The time is right to bring the UKME community into sharper focus within the Church.

 Intercultural Mission Conference 2023

-A one-day conference for those leading churches and parishes with significant UK minority ethnic/global majority heritage populations to explore the challenges and opportunities for intercultural mission in the Anglican Church.
+This one-day conference was for those leading churches and parishes with significant UK minority ethnic/global majority heritage populations to explore the challenges and opportunities for intercultural mission in the Anglican Church.

-The conference is led and hosted by St Pauls, Slough - the designated intercultural mission resourcing hub in the Diocese of Oxford - and will include a keynote address followed by seminar tasters, and a choice of seminars on various aspects of intercultural mission.
-A plenary session will draw resolutions on championing intercultural worshipping communities.
+The conference was led and hosted by St Pauls, Slough - the designated intercultural mission resourcing hub in the Diocese of Oxford - with seminars on various aspects of intercultural mission and resolutions on championing intercultural worshipping communities.

-This conference will provide an opportunity for those leading churches and parishes with significant UKME/GMH populations to share best practices, learn and mentor each other in intercultural ministry.
+This conference provided an opportunity for those leading churches and parishes with significant UKME/GMH populations to share best practices, learn and mentor each other in intercultural ministry.
 Watch a recording of the event here:

 See all our Race Equality Week resources.